-In addition, the PHA will post the RFP and proposal submission and rating and ranking procedures on its electronic web site.
+Advertisements will also contain a statement that participation in the PBV program requires compliance with Fair Housing and Equal Opportunity (FHEO) requirements.
+In addition, the PHA will post the RFP and proposal submission and rating and ranking procedures on its website.